kcaisley/frida/docs/cosim0.md

 **Pass criterion**: cocotb drives all stimulus, reads outputs and internal nodes.
 Same waveform results as Steps 5/6 but with no inline Verilog stimulus.
-Runs through `python -m flow.comp.testbench simulate`.
+Runs through `python -m flow.comp.sim simulate`.

 ---